 Due to federal income tax laws that restrict REITs from operating and managing hotels, we do not operate or manage the day-to-day functions of any of our hotel properties as a REIT.
 We lease or sublease our hotel properties to TRSs, and such TRS lessees have engaged Marriott as a third-party hotel manager pursuant to hotel management agreements.
-Marriott assumed management of the day-to-day operations of our Gaylord Hotels properties effective October 1, 2012, the Inn at Opryland effective December 1, 2012, and will assume management of the AC Hotel upon its anticipated March 2015 opening.
+Marriott manages the day-to-day operations of our Gaylord Hotels, as well as the Inn at Opryland and the AC Hotel.
 We will identify third-party hotel managers to operate and manage any hotels that we acquire in the future.
 Our third-party hotel managers will be responsible for the day-to-day management of our hotel properties, including, but not limited to, implementing significant operating decisions, setting rates for rooms and meeting space, controlling revenue and expenditures, collecting accounts receivable, and recruiting, employing and supervising employees at our hotel properties.
-We will not have the authority to require our third-party hotel managers to operate our hotel managers to operate on hotel managers to operate on the day consent and approval rights for certain matters under our hotel management agreements with Marriott, subject to the limitations described therein.
+We will not have the authority to require our third-party hotel managers to operate our hotel properties in a particular manner, although we will have consent and approval rights for certain matters under our hotel management agreements with Marriott, subject to the limitations described therein.
 As a result, our financial condition, results of operations and our ability to service debt and make distributions to our stockholders are largely dependent on the ability of our third-party hotel managers to operate our hotel properties successfully.
-Any failure by our third-party hotel managers to provide quality services and menties or to maintain and protect a quality brand name and reputation could have a negative impact on their ability to service debt and make distributions to our stockholders.
+Any failure by our third-party hotel managers to operate and manage our hotel properties under our hotel properties of operations and our ability to service debt and make distributions to our stockholders.